 Saxo Bank has a desktop, web, and mobile trading platform.
 These feature a virtual trading account, helpful research tools, and educational material.
 Saxo Bank has MetaTrader4 and offers social trading tools.
 It is an excellent choice for traders of all levels of experience.

 Forex.com has an impressive forex trading app, a proprietary desktop and web platform.
 It offers Metatrader 4 and 5 with many trading tools.
 These include a demo account, standard alerts, and charting possibilities, and some research materials.
 It is a good fit for experienced traders.

 Banking services contribute to a premium trading experience.
 Saxo Bank offers bank transfers and credit/debit card funding.
 Forex.com has bank transfers, credit/debit cards, and PayPal.

-Saxo Bank and Forex.com are the leading online brokers in 2021.
+Saxo Bank and Forex.com are the leading online brokers.
 Both have advantages and disadvantages, depending on your needs and trading experience.
 We recommend Saxo Bank to active traders of all levels of experience.
 Forex.com is a better choice for professional traders looking for excellent forex services.

 The mission of Business24-7 is to provide comprehensive, unbiased ratings and reviews of online providers.
 User experience, the mobile experience, customer service, costs and fees, security, the quality of trade executions, the products available on their platforms are all part of our six-month evaluation of a providers’s platform.
 The rating scale was based on thousands of data points that have been weighted into the scoring system.

 Providers were also required to fill out a multi-point survey regarding every aspect of their platform.
 In-person demonstrations and evaluations were provided by the majority of the online providers we reviewed.